-Before you start knitting please sign up to be part of the KEME team.Sign up to KEME
+Before you start knitting please get in touch to find out how you can be part of the KEME team.Contact us

 Choose undyed yarn/s that have not been treated to prevent felting or shrinking (for example, avoid “superwash” brands).
 A light coloured fleece is preferable to a dark one to permit dye tests later.
 Note details such as name, brand, ply, yarn diameter.
 Another useful measurement is the yarn count, which is calculated by dividing the length by the weight.
 Keep a length of at least 5 inches/125mm in a sealed plastic bag for future data.